Outer London transport

 We're working to improve the already extensive public transport network in outer London - where most Londoners live - across our services.
 This includes expanding the bus network, introducing the full peak timetable on the Elizabeth line, upgrading our other rail services and investing in walking and cycling.

-These improvements will help us maximise the benefits of the Ultra Low Emission Zone (ULEZ) when it is expanded across London from 29 August 2023.
+These improvements will help us maximise the benefits of the Ultra Low Emission Zone (ULEZ) which now operates across all London boroughs.

 Outer London bus improvements